 If the parents are already divorced, the parent who does not have custody may be able to file a petition to modify (change) the custody order if a substantial change of circumstances has happened since the order was issued.
 Depending on how the divorce decree (order) is written, you might have to go back to NY state supreme court to file or you might be able to file in family court.

 If the parents were never married OR are married but have not started a divorce, either parent can file for custody in family court.
 If you are filing for custody in family court and you cannot afford a lawyer, then the judge must appoint one for you if you earn below the income limit.**

 For more general information about the New York state courts, please see the NYS Unified Court System Introductory Guide.
-Note: As of November 2012, NY state now has an Address Confidentiality Program ("ACP"), which helps a victim of domestic violence who registers with the program to keep his/her address confidential when filing court petitions.
+Note: NY state has an Address Confidentiality Program ("ACP"), which helps a victim of domestic violence who registers with the program to keep his/her address confidential when filing court petitions.
 All mail is sent to the ACP and the ACP will send it to your actual (confidential) address.
 To register, click here.

 * See NY Judiciary Law § 35(8)